-Since she’d bought the car new, it had been garaged, and the paint job was in far better nick than our much newer car, which bears many savage scars of downtown parking.
+Since she’d bought the car, it had been garaged, and the paint job was in far better nick than our much newer car, which bears many savage scars of downtown Boston-parking.
 The A4’s interior was also in great shape, not revealing any of the tell-tale signs of her new parenthood, by which I mean Jackson-Pollock-like milk spatters in the backseat, accompanied by cheerios wedged into every imaginable crevice.

 In addition to its great condition, the old A4 was the perfect car for my lifestyle.
 It would serve as a second car for a couple of city-dwellers in with a new kid.
-Until this point, we’d been cramming our baby into the backseat of a BMW 1-series (on that note, yes: it is possible to squeeze a rear-facing infant car seat into a 1-series, as long as it’s mounted in the middle and neither parent is very tall or has back issues), so it felt a bit like a clown car.
+Until this point, we’d been cramming our baby into the backseat of a BMW 1-series.
+On that note, yes: it is possible to squeeze a rear-facing infant car seat into a 1-series, as long as it’s mounted in the middle and neither parent is very tall or has back issues.
+So that was feeling a bit like a clown car.

 This was way too good a deal, and it couldn’t have arrived at a better time.
 These days, subprime auto loans are on the rise, and the average length of a car loan is now a frightful 68-months long (or 5.7 years for the calculator-less).
-We tend to fall firmly in the “only buy used cars” camp, and those recent headlines are just one more reason we figured this 15-year old car was an ideal find.
+We tend to fall firmly in the “only buy used cars” camp.
+Those recent headlines are just one more reason we figured this 15-year old car was an ideal find.

 Getting auto repair through Openbay is a great excuse to speak with different local shops to get feedback, to experience the customer side of the business, and to share potential points for improvement.
-Plus, we figured buying a 15-year-old car would be the perfect excuse to write some blogs about all those services, so there’s more to come on this old car, from oil changes to a looming timing-belt replacement, because word on the street is that the ones on this car tend to go early.
+Plus, we figured buying a 15-year-old car would be the perfect excuse to write some blogs about all those services.
+So there’s more to come on this old car, from oil changes to a looming timing-belt replacement.
+Word on the street is that the belts on this car tend to go early.

 More to come from the road, as we do our part to put some miles on this old car.